 P.S.
 As a reward for reading ALL THE WAY to the end, I will give you permission to copy and paste any of the course descriptions on this page (or portions thereof) that might apply to you, for use ONLY in your child’s course description document to be sent as part of their college application packet.
 How’s that for a bonus?? 🙂

-OR –EVEN BETTER — YOU CAN DOWNLOAD MY COURSE DESCRIPTIONS SWIPE FILE,
+OR –EVEN BETTER — YOU CAN DOWNLOAD MY FREE COURSE DESCRIPTIONS SWIPE FILE,

 which is so much easier to cut and paste!
 And there is a full sample of what a course description document can look like — the exact same one we submitted to colleges!
-Just put your email in the box below — it’s absolutely free!
+Just click the button in the box below and put in your email — it’s absolutely free!